 Approved Degree Plan: Click to download PDF

 This pre-practica training course utilizes observation and skill rehearsal to teach students evidence based practice.
 Students spend time observing psychotherapy and assessment cases, evaluating exemplar video production cases of psychotherapy treatment, and developing assessment and intervention skills.
-Pre-requisites: PSY 621, PSY 638, PSY 725.
+Prerequisites: PSY 621, PSY 638, and PSY 725.

 Introduces community psychology’s contribution to assessment, prevention, intervention and evaluation.
 Emphasizes major concepts in the field that address preventative and promotive strategies targeting underserved populations.
 Highlights paradigmatic distinctions from traditional clinical practices and community mental health systems of service delivery to expand the vision of Christian mental health professionals.